magnumnighthawk/smart-notes/README.md

 - **Edit a Note**: Click the edit icon next to a note to modify its details.
 - **Delete a Note**: Click the delete icon to remove a note.
 - **View Categories**: Fetch and view all available categories.
+- **AI-Powered Category Suggestion**: When adding or editing a note, the application can suggest a category based on the content of the note.
+This feature uses a Generative AI model to analyze the text and provide a relevant category suggestion.

 ## Contributing